rjl-old/rjl-itunes/README.md

-# Itunes 0.1
+# rjl-itunes 0.1

-`Itunes` is a Ruby client for Apple's iTunes application.
+`rjl-itunes` is a Ruby client for Apple's iTunes application.
 It's designed to support utilities that  make it both easier and more pleasant to maintain your collection of albums.

 ## Installation

     gem install rjl-itunes

+## Dependencies

+rjl-itunes uses [rjl-allmusic](https://github.com/richardjlyon/allmusic) to generate genre information for tracks.

 ## Usage